oncesa1d/100daysofcode/README.md

 ## 📌 Day 6 - Project 6: hangman
 I coded "hangman" on the 6th day of programming.
 If you don't know much about hangman, [click here](https://en.wikipedia.org/wiki/Hangman_(game)).
 You can code your own hangman by looking at this code.
 Click [here](https://github.com/itsa1d/100daysofcode/tree/main/Day-6%20hangman) to access the code.
 Have a good coding ;).

+## 📌 Day 7 - Project 7: ceasar cipher
+Caesar Cipher is an old text encryption method.
+You write a text and you write how many letters you want to shift the letters of that text.
+Click [here](https://appbrewery.github.io/python-day8-demo/) and click "run" to try the code.
+To access the code, click [here](https://github.com/oncesa1d/100daysofcode/tree/main/Day-7%20caesar-cipher).
+Good coding.